Reinvention has become the default response to discomfort.

 They’re maturity questions.

-You might still be performing well.
+You may still be performing well.

 Still meeting expectations.

-Still being seen as “strong”.
+Still being seen as capable.

-That discomfort isn’t a failure of resilience.
+That discomfort is not a failure of resilience.

 Recalibration is subtle.